Alice C. Linsley

 The historicity of Noah’s great flood is supported by findings in many disciplines.
 There are two birds in the story: a dove and a raven.
-The birds provide a clue as to the location.
+The birds provide a clue as to the location and also suggest a cultural context consistent with the other anthropological and linguistic findings concerning Noah and the other Nilo-Saharan rulers named in Genesis 4-12.

 In Africa the dove is a symbol of prophetic discernment so sending out a dove was Noah’s way of seeking guidance.
 The most common dove in the part of Africa where the flood occured is the Pink-bellied Dove.
 This species is abundant near water and would have been associated with shrines which were located at rivers, springs and wells.
 The pink belly is suggestive of blood sacrifice which made peace between the penitent and God.
 This peace is symbolized by the olive branch which the dove brought to Noah.